 The Creator

-"Trilingual artist traveling the waters of digital painting in a journey to discover her true artistic potential."
+"Solitary freespirit traveling the waters of digital painting in a journey to find self-fulfillment."

 I've been into art for as long as I can remember.
 As a kid, I remember one of my biggest pastimes was tracing the cover of a PS2 videogame on a sheet of bond paper, and I would keep these filed inside a clear folder I carried almost everywhere.
 Sometimes, I had a copy of a Cartoon Network magazine from my school's bookstore, and from there I would pick pages in the magazine that I liked specifically, then trace them before stapling them all together like a mini magazine.
 And dear little me would be giddy over it and show it off everywhere.